Presbyterian Ladies' College, Sydney: Secondary

-Subjects offered to stage 4 students (Years 7 and 8) include: English, Mathematics, Science, Geography, History, French, Mandarin, Latin, Japanese, German, Italian, Design and Technology, Visual Arts, Music, PDHPE, Computing and Religious Education.
+Subjects offered to stage 4 students (Years 7 and 8) include: English, Mathematics, Science, Geography, History, French, Mandarin, Latin, Japanese, Italian, Design and Technology, Visual Arts, Music, PDHPE, Computing and Religious Education.
 The "Excelsior class" is an enrichment programme offered to gifted students in this stage and includes additional classes such as Philosophy and Olympiad activities.

 In stage 5 (Years 9 and 10), students are prepared for the School Certificate and study a programme that comprises two elective classes and Religious Education, as well as the courses mandated by the Board of Studies.
 The compulsory core subjects are: English, Mathematics, Science, Australian History and Geography, and PDHPE.
-Electives are chosen from: Elective History, Elective Geography, French, German, Mandarin, Latin, Japanese, Italian, Commerce, Drama, Design and Technology, Textiles and Design, Music, Visual Arts, and Physical Activity and Sports Science.
+Electives are chosen from: Elective History, Elective Geography, French, Mandarin, Latin, Japanese, Italian, Commerce, Drama, Design and Technology, Textiles and Design, Music, Visual Arts, and Physical Activity and Sports Science.

 In Year 10, the Excelsior class begins its study of the 1–Unit Higher School Certificate (HSC) course in Studies of Religion.

 In the final school stage (Years 11 and 12) students are prepared for the New South Wales HSC.
 The curriculum at this stage has a clear university orientation.
 The Board of Studies requires stage 6 students to study a minimum of 12 units in the Preliminary Year and 10 units in their HSC Year (most subjects being worth 2 units).
 HSC English is compulsory; Standard and Advanced Extension courses, as well as 2-unit English as a Second Language are also offered.
 Students may then choose from all levels of Mathematics, Senior Science, Biology, Chemistry, Physics, Modern History, Ancient History, Business Studies, Economics, Geography, Legal studies, French, German, Latin, Japanese, Italian, Indonesian (Beginners), Mandarin, Design and Technology, Textiles and Design, Food Technology, Visual Arts, Music (Course 1 and 2), Drama and PDHPE.

 University entry levels are high following the completion of stage 6.
 Each year approximately 50% of graduating PLC students receive a Universities Admission Index (UAI) higher than 90.
 In the 2006 Higher School Certificate, a PLC student received a perfect UAI score of 100, and in 2007 The Daily Telegraph named PLC the best-performing independent school in Sydney's inner–west.

 Special education

 PLC also offers a unique special education unit catering to students with mild to moderate intellectual disabilities.
 The transition programme was developed in 1992 in response to a decision by academic staff to provide a special-needs stream.
 Through this unit, up to 20 girls between the ages of 11 and 18 are provided with an individual curriculum incorporating mainstream classes where possible.

-Senior students focus on the Board of Studies Life Skills programme.
+Senior students focus on the NESA Life Skills programme.
 Girls spend time as residential students in the on-campus Transition House, learning to manage their lives independently.
 Transition students also run an outdoor café to gain small business skills.